afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w3-notes.md

 - Why use quaternions?
   - They don't suffer from singularities and need 4 parameters instead of 9.

-**Quarterion Multiplication and Rotations**
+**Quaternion Multiplication and Rotations**
-- Quarternions multiplication is a special operation that is associative but is not commutative in general(just like matrix multiplication)
+- Quaternions multiplication is a special operation that is associative but is not commutative in general(just like matrix multiplication)

 <img src="./resources/w3/img/l1-coord-rot4.png" width="500" style="border:0px solid #FFFFFF; padding:1px; margin:1px">